bitterjug/devjournal-crypto/devjournal.markdown

 of finding a generic way to tell the template which attribute of the model contains the list we're interested in iterating.

+## 2014-02-27 12:09 Thursday

+Grrr!
+Backbone.subviews!
+It caches the sub-views it creates in a hash keyed by the value of `data-subview`.
+So when I create a bunch of them in a loop, they all have the same selector which means it uses the one already in the cache.
+Maybe the caching algorithm needs to know -- in some generic way, if there are multiple instances of the same subview creator and cache them by name and identity somehow.
+Damnit.